Tolerance & Inclusion

 The UAE’s Buddhist community has taken small steps to raise awareness of the faith, having participated in interfaith events such as iftars.
 Buddhist leaders are also working with the Government of Dubai in the hopes of building a larger temple.

-Recent news reports have highlighted the UAE’s nascent Jewish community, which worships and gathers in Dubai.
 In the UAE, Jews and people of all faiths can worship freely.
+A nascent Jewish community worships and gathers in Dubai.
+In 2019, NYU Chaplain Rabbi Yehuda Sarna was named the first chief rabbi of the Jewish Community of the Emirates.
 Diversity, inclusion and respect for all people, regardless of background or culture, are core Emirati values and central to the UAE’s vision for a better future.

 As one of the most diverse societies in the world, the UAE is home to several other religious groups.
 These communities include Parsis, Baha’is, Druze and more.

 The UAE is dedicated to supporting moderate Islam and countering extremist interpretations of the faith.
 The country is leading efforts to promote inclusion and compassion through Islam, countering the root cause of extremism and disrupting the messages that lead to radicalization.
 To this end, the General Authority of Islamic Affairs and Endowments works closely with religious leaders in the UAE to monitor for and prevent extremist preaching in UAE religious centers.

 In addition, the UAE is host to the Sawab Center, a bilateral initiative between the UAE and US to counter extremist propaganda and terrorist messaging online.
 Headquartered in Abu Dhabi, this joint digital media hub utilizes social media platforms to amplify credible voices speaking out against ISIS and counter false extremist claims.